 MATH 160 or 260 or equivalent.

 Elective courses: Three courses (usually upper-division courses) in IPE or related disciplines.
-Elective courses must be pre-approved by the student’s IPE advisor in consultation with the student.
-A course used to satisfy this requirement may not also be used to satisfy a university core requirement.
+Elective courses must be pre-approved by the student's IPE advisor in consultation with the student.
 At least one of the three IPE Major Electives must be an upper-division IPE course taken on the Puget Sound campus.
 Elective classes should be chosen to: